 The Board of Accountancy (Board) was established by Laws 1919, Chapter 57.
 Statutory authority for the Board is found at A.R.S. §§32-701 et seq.

-The purpose of the Board is to “protect the public from unlawful, incompetent, unqualified or unprofessional certified public accountants or public accountants through certification, regulation and rehabilitation” (A.R.S. §32-703).
+The purpose of the Board is to “protect the public from unlawful, incompetent, unqualified or unprofessional certified public accountants through certification, regulation and rehabilitation” (A.R.S. §32-703).
 The Board consists of seven members, appointed by the Governor, and must be residents of this state.
 Five members must be Certified Public Accountants (CPAs) and two are public members, who do not hold certificates but who have professional or practical experience in accounting and finance.
 Board members serve terms of five years.
 The Board annually elects a president, secretary, and treasurer from among its members (A.R.S. §32-702).

 The Board has many powers and duties, including issuing certificates to qualified applicants, establishing and maintaining high standards in the practice of accounting, and adopting procedures and rules concerning examination.
 The Board may also investigate complaints filed with the Board or on its own motion, and adopt procedures for disciplinary actions, hearings, and decisions (A.R.S. §32-703).